-Say "hello world" with the Second State FaaS.
+Say "hello world" with the Second State Functions.
 With JSON support, your Rust function can take any data as arguments, and return any data.

-Rust functions in the FaaS can take binary data as input arguments and return value.
+Rust functions in the Functions can take binary data as input arguments and return value.
 This is ideal for applications such as image and video processing.

 The Rust functions can also take a combination of text or JSON strings, byte arrays, and web content behind URLs, as input arguments.

-Rust functions in the FaaS can take web-based content as input arguments, and send the return value to another web service.
+Rust functions in the Functions can take web-based content as input arguments, and send the return value to another web service.
 That creates chains of services.

 http_proxy API to access internet resources.
 You can access this API in your Rust function code.

-Second State pre-installs native commands, such as Tensorflow model wrappers.
+The Second State Functions supports a WASI-like API for running tensorflow models.
 That allows fast & safe AI operations from WebAssembly.